Which of the following best describes a key difference between ps... | Study Prep in Pearson+

-Which of the following best describes a key difference between psychology and sociology?
+Which of the following best describes a key difference between psychologists and biologists, while also acknowledging a similarity between the two professions?

 A